mikiAtomMines/Automation/bbb_setup_files/README.md

     Device     Boot Start      End  Sectors  Size Id Type /dev/sda1  *       64 60506111 60506048 28.9G  7 HPFS/NTFS/exFAT          <--------- usb drive info

+If you do not see the bottom half of the output, please refer back to the section on Getting installation files ready.
+If the problem persists, try using a different USB drive.
-Save the path to the USB drive under the 'Device' column for later use.
+After confirming that the USB drive is correctly detected by the board, save the path to the USB drive under the 'Device' column for later use.
 In the example above, the path is `/dev/sda1`.

 Run the following commands:

     $ sudo mkdir media/usb1
     $ sudo mount -o rw /dev/sda1 media/usb1

+Note that if your path to your USB drive is different from `/dev/sda1`, you need to replace that path with your specific correct path in the second command.

-The USB drive is now ready for use.
+If the command is succesful, the USB drive is now ready for use.

+ # TODO: add section about mounting the USB drive being read-only and not writtable

 ### Running installation files

+The installation file will automatically move to the home directory `/~` to install all the files.
 To run the setup file bbb_setup.sh, run the following commands:

     $ cd /
-    $ ./media/usb1/bbb_setup
+    $ ./media/usb1/bbb_setup_files/bbb_setup.sh

 The setup takes about 2 hours.
 If the setup file is working properly, no more work from the user is needed.
 After the setup is done, the USB can be safely disconnected.